 As with our digital services at home, AI helps tailor recommendations to suit our preferences and needs.
 In corporate learning environments, AI will also consider the needs of the organisation.
 So both personal learning journeys and corporate communications (e.g. product launches and policy) can be delivered to workers.

 Learning Analytics was a new option for respondents in the 2019 survey and came in straight away at third place.
 In 2020 it moves right up to the lead position as #1.
 This represents a shift in how Learning & Development describe our value to the organisations we support.

 Traditionally we track volume: the number of classroom sessions or online courses completed.
 While Learning Analytics can still include those figures, it takes a more holistic view and draws in data from performance metrics across the organisation.
 Now we report on the impact our activity has on business performance.
 Read more about how L&D proves its value with executive dashboards in our blog 'What CEOs really want from L&D'.

-Logicearth is delighted to see how well this aligns with our product strategy across three of our key products:
+Logicearth is delighted to see how well this aligns with our product strategy across some of our key products for example:

 learningCloud is our Learning Experience Platform.
 Its rich visual interface makes it popular with learners, but what about managers? learningCloud provides actionable dashboards that empower managers to monitor the activity of learners on the platform.